 The Department of Music’s overall curriculum strikes a good balance between active performance and scholarly pursuits.
 The program invites students to excel as performers in ensembles and as soloists, develop music production and leadership abilities, and attain high academic standards in formal writing, analytic skills, and oral communication.

-• Small class sizes (10-15 students) for all of its academic curriculum, including its four-semester sequence of music theory and three semesters of music history.
+• Small class sizes (10-15 students) for all of its academic curriculum, including its four-semester sequence of music theory and three semesters of Western music history.
 Such small classes better enable personalized, individual attention, which is essential given the detailed and challenging content of these courses.

 (Please note: LMU's Department of Music does not offer a major in woodwind and brass instruments.
 However, beginning in the Fall of 2016, the department will offer a music minor as well as non-major/minor instruction in flute, oboe, and clarinet.)

 • Free availability of professional accompanists for private lessons, ensemble rehearsals and coaching, and all public recital performances.